ReconfigureIO/UX/docs/source/tutorial_4_benchmarking.rst

 FPGA-side benchmark
 ^^^^^^^^^^^^^^^^^^^
 The Go testing framework runs through a loop of code over and over again, increasing the number of repeats (``b.N``) until it lasts long enough to be timed reliably.
-If we want to benchmark just the FPGA-side code we need to pass this changing value, ``b.N``, *to* the FPGA, to be used to set the size of the sample data, so that the ``b.N`` iterations of the FPGA processing loop are run so we can get an accurate result.
-Then we can |reset| just before starting the FPGA running so we just measure the FPGA runtime and not the time it takes the host to transfer data to and from memory.
+While developing our programs we're most interested in the speed at which the FPGA gets through our data, so a benchmark to measure just that is really useful.
+We'll look at a full system benchmark a bit later, which is also useful, but will include the slowest parts of the process in its results – writing to and reading from memory – so with that benchmark we wouldn't really be able to get a clear idea of how fast the FPGA itself is working, which we need when optimizing our code.
+If we want to benchmark just the FPGA-side code we need to pass this changing value, ``b.N``, *to* the FPGA, to be used to set the size of the sample data, if we do this, we know ``b.N`` iterations of the FPGA processing loop will be run, so we can get an accurate result.
+Then we can |reset| just before starting the FPGA running so we just measure the FPGA runtime and not the time it takes to transfer data to and from memory.
 Here's how this looks in our template:

 .. code-block:: Go